wetzelbe/owntracks-omlox/README.md

 # owntracks-omlox
 This Node.js program allows synchronisation between a Owntracks system and the omlox hub.
 It will share positiondata in both directions.

+## Configuration

+To configure the system, you can either use command line arguments or you can use environment variables.

 ## Command Line Arguments

 Command-line-arguments are: